roryhr/website/content/blog/2016-02-07-python-for-data-science.md

-title:  Python for (Data) Science
+Title:  Python for (Data) Science
-date:   2016-01-24
+Date:   2016-02-07
-category: data science
+Category: data science

 [Note: This post started out as a letter to a friend who's looking to get into Data Science.
 It goes without saying it's all my opinion.]